 For short-term programs, applying 3 months in advance is typically enough.

 What kind of child care-related experience is needed to apply?

 Your child care experience can include any kind of work where you have been responsible for children.
 This can include babysitting, tutoring, coaching, student/assistant teaching, classroom teaching, being a camp counselor or volunteering with kids, etc. and must add up to at least 200 hours in total.
 If you have additional child care related certificates or educational degrees, please be sure to highlight this in your application.

 Do my references need to be sent directly to your organization?

 Most applicants collect their own references and upload them directly to their online InterExchange accounts.
 However, if your referrer would prefer to email them directly to us, please have them scan and send the form to our general email at [email protected]

 Do I need to submit my translations of documents with my application?

-No. After you are placed with a host family we may ask for translations of a few things if needed for the visa process.
-Please note: you will only need to translate the one page of your transcript that indicates you've taken a French course.
-Short-term au pairs do not need to translate documents.
+No. After you are placed with a host family we may ask for translations of a few things if needed for the visa process (long-term au pairs only).

 If I am not accepted into the program will I receive a refund?